Neil Young: Heart of Gold: Songs in the film

-The performance captured in Neil Young: Heart of Gold was filmed over two nights on August 18 and 19 2005 at the Ryman Auditorium in Nashville, Tennessee.
+The performance captured in Neil Young: Heart of Gold was filmed over two nights on August 18 and 19 2005 at Ryman Auditorium in Nashville, Tennessee.
 Recorded by Chad Halley and David Hewitt on Remote Recording's Silver Truck.
 In order to increase the length of the concert film, director Jonathan Demme asked Neil Young to supplement the songs from Prairie Wind with an encore set of older songs.
 Young agreed and selected songs that he had previously recorded in Nashville.
 The two sets are set apart by a costume change for the musicians and a different backdrop on the stage.

 All songs are written by Young, except where otherwise noted.